 This purpose is also why we have pledged our name to the Coalition.
 By working with likeminded companies we believe this will help us continue to lead the way for the development and introduction of future heating technologies.
 The Coalition continues the work we have been doing, to ensure you feel educated and inspired to choose the right technology for your properties.
 It will complement our Future of Home Heating Hub where we look to keep you up to date with the latest development in this space.

-Home is where the Heat is report
+Home is where the Heat is reports

-The report covers topics such as:
+The report covered topics such as: